 Removable Partial Denture – Basically these are dentures which are removable in nature.
 They use clasps to cling on to adjacent teeth that are healthy to hold the denture in their position.
 These clasps end up putting pressure on the adjacent healthy tooth to get a firm hold.
 They can be removed and have to be cleaned periodically and maintained.

 Disadvantages of Removable Partial Dentures – As the name suggests, they are not a permanent option.
 Since they put pressure on the healthy teeth to get a hold, they end up putting too much pressure only to weaken them.
 They are said to weaken jaw bones and eventually loosening the healthy teeth.
 Loosening of healthy teeth can result in additional teeth loss.

 Advantages of Implant-supported bridge over Fixed bridge

-(2) Multiple teeth fixed bridges carry a risk of failing faster but on the other hand Implant-supported bridges do not fail as they offer support like a natural teeth.
+(2) Multiple teeth fixed bridges carry a risk of failing faster but on the other hand, Implant-supported bridges do not fail as they offer support like a natural tooth.
 This is made possible because in Implant-supported bridges the implants fuse with the jaw bone and give stability to the entire missing teeth area.

 Fixed bridge options that involve the natural teeth are more prone to tooth decay, root canal infections, etc whereas the Implant-supported bridge is more stable.
 Normal oral hygiene practices should be adopted and that would suffice.